 For WP 3, linking the CRF data and the NHS Thermometer data by patient identifiable data will be done by the research team at the site.
 Participants will be allocated the same study identifier in both data sets.
 The data set will be anonymised before secure transfer from site to the University of Warwick according to WCTU SOPs.
-A record of participant study number and other identifiable information (name, date of birth and NHS number) used to link the participant to the study will be kept in a locked cabinet at the research site until the end of the study or according to local research SOPs before being destroyed.
+A record of participant study number and NHS number used to link the participant to the study will be kept in a locked cabinet at the research site until data is locked for analysis at the end of the study or according to local research SOPs before being destroyed.